nadvolod/js-code/dev-portfolio/README.md

 - No, since the data appears in our visual tests, it's not necessary

+- Disable running all of the cypress files for visual tests by using [Cypress --spec](https://docs.cypress.io/guides/guides/command-line#cypress-run)

 ### functional testing

 - how do we test the links in Projects.js?